Wednesday, June 5, 2013

 Interestingly, the newspaper barely mentioned Carnegie.
 “All the necessary funds for the erection of such a structure have been pledged, and the actual designing and building will be begun without delay,” it said.
 Only the last sentence named him.
 “Mr. Andrew Carnegie…is the moving spirit in this scheme.”

-The Times article noted that the location was “perhaps rather far up town.”
+The New York Times article noted that the location was “perhaps rather far up town.”
 It was not only uptown, it was in a relatively undeveloped area filled with stables, weed-filled lots and coal yards just south of Dickel’s Riding Academy.

 Carnegie assembled a stock company to operate the hall, loaned it the cash necessary (in return he received 90 percent of the stock), and agreed to give the architectural commission to the Oratorio Society’s board secretary, William Tuthill.
 At the time the 34-year old Tuthill was well known for his singing but not for his architectural skills.